 - You can control in Azure AD who has access to Front.

-- You can enable your users to automatically get signed-on to Front (Single Sign-On) with their Azure AD accounts.
+- You can enable your users to be automatically signed-in to Front (Single Sign-On) with their Azure AD accounts.

 - You can manage your accounts in one central location - the Azure portal.